-Headquartered in Greater Cincinnati, LSI is a publicly held company traded over the NASDAQ Stock Exchange under the symbol LYTS.
+Headquartered in Greater Cincinnati Ohio, LSI is a publicly held company traded on the NASDAQ Stock Exchange under the symbol LYTS.
 The company manufactures commercial lighting solutions, advanced graphic and image solutions, digital and retail display solutions.
 Our fiscal 2021 revenue reached $305 million.

-Non-residential lighting consists of high-performance, American-made lighting solutions.
-The Company’s strength in outdoor lighting applications coupled with an extensive portfolio of indoor lighting products creates opportunities for it to introduce additional solutions to its valued customers.
+Our commercial lighting group consists of high-performance, American-made lighting products and control systems.
+The Company’s strength in outdoor lighting applications coupled with an extensive portfolio of indoor lighting products creates opportunities for LSI to introduce a variety of solutions to our valued customers.

-Retail display solutions consist of graphics solutions, digital signage and technically advanced food display equipment for strategic vertical markets.
+Retail display solutions consist of advanced graphics and image solutions, digital signage and technically advanced food display equipment for strategic vertical markets.
 LSI’s team of internal specialists also provide comprehensive project management services in support of large-scale product rollouts.

 James A. Clark is LSI’s President and Chief Executive Officer, and a member of the Board of Directors.
 He was named CEO on November 1, 2018.